1956 Flatbush Avenue,

 5 people favorited this theater

 This was a fairly large neighborhood theatre (over 2,000 seats) located in the Flatlands section of Brooklyn.
-It was booked with the same shows as the bigger RKO neighborhood theatres such as the Kenmore, Bushwick, and Keith’s Richmond Hill.
+It was opened in early-1927 and was equipped with an Austin 3 manual, 10 rank organ.
+Operated by the Century Circuit, it was booked with the same shows as the bigger RKO neighborhood theatres such as the Kenmore Theatre, Bushwick Theatre, and Keith’s Richmond Hill Theatre.

 It was reworked with a new marquee and lobby around 1946.
 In 1948 it was fitted with the “new” pay television system which allowed projection of sporting events like champion fights at high prices and prempted the regular movie show.
 A special ariel was fitted to the base structure for the water tower.

 Around 1963 the “Showcase Theater” booking format was adopted.
 In 1950, the post-Moderne style Brook Theatre, was opened by Century Theatres, around the corner on Flatlands Avenue.
 It shared the Marine Theatre’s boiler system.
 The Traymore Theatre on Avenue N and the Quentin Theatre on Quentin Road were nearby.

 The Marine Theatre was closed in 1972 and the auditorium was demolished.
 It’s lobby converted to retail.

 Just login to your account and subscribe to this theater